jindongli-Ai/awesome-llm-implicit-reasoning/README.md

 ## 4. Mechanistic and Behavioral Evidence

 ### 4.1 Layer-wise Structural Evidence

-1. 2023_arXiv_Jump to Conclusions: Short-Cutting Transformers with Linear Transformations
+1. 2023_arXiv_Jump to Conclusions: Short-Cutting Transformers with Linear Transformations.

-2. 2024_arXiv_Distributional Reasoning in LLMs: Parallel Reasoning Processes in Multi-Hop Reasoning
+2. 2024_arXiv_Distributional Reasoning in LLMs: Parallel Reasoning Processes in Multi-Hop Reasoning.

-3. 2024_arXiv_Do Large Language Models Latently Perform Multi-Hop Reasoning
+3. 2024_arXiv_Do Large Language Models Latently Perform Multi-Hop Reasoning.

-4. 2025_arXiv_Internal Chain-of-Thought: Empirical Evidence for Layer-wise Subtask Scheduling in LLMs
+4. 2025_arXiv_Internal Chain-of-Thought: Empirical Evidence for Layer-wise Subtask Scheduling in LLMs.

-5. 2025_arXiv_Implicit Reasoning in Transformers is Reasoning through Shortcuts
+5. 2025_arXiv_Implicit Reasoning in Transformers is Reasoning through Shortcuts.

-6. 2025_arXiv_Reasoning by Superposition: A Theoretical Perspective on Chain of Continuous Thought
+6. 2025_arXiv_Reasoning by Superposition: A Theoretical Perspective on Chain of Continuous Thought.

-7. 2025_arXiv_To CoT or To Loop: A Formal Comparison Between Chain-of-Thought and Looped Transformers
+7. 2025_arXiv_To CoT or To Loop: A Formal Comparison Between Chain-of-Thought and Looped Transformers.

 ### 4.2 Behavioral Signatures of Implicit Reasoning

-1. 2024_arXiv_Do LLMs Really Think Step-by-Step in Implicit Reasoning
+1. 2024_arXiv_Do LLMs Really Think Step-by-Step in Implicit Reasoning.

-2. 2024_NeurIPS_Can Language Models Learn to Skip Steps
+2. 2024_NeurIPS_Can Language Models Learn to Skip Steps.

-3. 2024_arXiv_Think-to-Talk or Talk-to-Think: When LLMs Come Up with an Answer in Multi-Step Arithmetic Reasoning
+3. 2024_arXiv_Think-to-Talk or Talk-to-Think: When LLMs Come Up with an Answer in Multi-Step Arithmetic Reasoning.

-4. 2024_arXiv_Grokked Transformers are Implicit Reasoners: A Mechanistic Journey to the Edge of Generalization
+4. 2024_arXiv_Grokked Transformers are Implicit Reasoners: A Mechanistic Journey to the Edge of Generalization.

-5. 2025_Anthropic_On the Biology of Large Language Model
+5. 2025_Anthropic_On the Biology of Large Language Model.

 ### 4.3 Representation-Based Probing of Reasoning

-1. 2023_arXiv_MechanisticProbe_Towards a Mechanistic Interpretation of Multi-Step Reasoning Capabilities of Language Models
+1. 2023_arXiv_MechanisticProbe_Towards a Mechanistic Interpretation of Multi-Step Reasoning Capabilities of Language Models.

-2. 2024_arXiv_A Mechanistic Analysis of a Transformer Trained on a Symbolic Multi-Step Reasoning Task
+2. 2024_arXiv_A Mechanistic Analysis of a Transformer Trained on a Symbolic Multi-Step Reasoning Task.

-3. 2025_arXiv_Beyond Chains of Thought: Benchmarking Latent-Space Reasoning Abilities in Large Language Models
+3. 2025_arXiv_Beyond Chains of Thought: Benchmarking Latent-Space Reasoning Abilities in Large Language Models.

-4. 2025_ICLR Workshop_Uncovering Latent Chain of Thought Vectors in Large Language Models
+4. 2025_ICLR Workshop_Uncovering Latent Chain of Thought Vectors in Large Language Models.

-5. 2025_ICLR_Latent Space Chain-of-Embedding Enables Output-free LLM Self-Evaluation
+5. 2025_ICLR_Latent Space Chain-of-Embedding Enables Output-free LLM Self-Evaluation.